Probate Q&A Series

 Detailed Answer

 When someone owes money to a creditor of a decedent’s estate, the personal representative must follow a set process to pay that debt and clear the claim from the estate’s records.
-Under North Carolina law, creditors must present their claims, the court approves or denies them, and then the estate pays any approved claims.
-Once payment occurs, the representative must obtain and file a satisfaction of claim to remove the creditor’s claim from the estate ledger and protect the estate from future disputes.
+Under North Carolina law, creditors must present their claims, the personal representative allows or disallows them, and then the estate pays any valid claims in the proper statutory order.
+Once payment occurs, the representative should obtain a receipt, release, canceled check, or other proof of payment for the estate’s records.

 Here are the key legal principles and steps:

 • Allowance or disallowance: The personal representative reviews each claim.
-If the claim is valid, the representative petitions the clerk for allowance.
-The clerk enters an order approving the claim (see N.C.
-Gen. Stat. § 28A-18-2).
+If the claim is valid, the personal representative may allow it; if not, the personal representative may disallow it.
+If a claim is disallowed, the claimant must bring suit within the time allowed by law.
+See N.C.
+Gen. Stat. § 28A-19-3.
 Link: § 28A-18-2.

 • Payment of approved claims: After allowance, the representative pays from estate funds.
-North Carolina law requires preference for certain claims (administration expenses first, then funeral, medical, taxes, and others in statutory order).
+North Carolina law requires preference for certain claims (costs and expenses of administration first, then funeral expenses, taxes, and other claims in statutory order).

 Step-by-Step Checklist